whheda/DESNet/README.md

 Code：btgu

 It includes the 4 m fine-grained products, and the additional validation samples at region T1-T4, as well as R1.

+If the manuscript is accepted, the pre-trained model and test code will be published.